DiegoMalans/Shoplist/README.md

 # Shoplist
-How to make a HTML-Site
-Every website in the world was most certainly written with HTML.
-Here you will find an example file which you can test in any text editor such as Visual Studio Code.
+If you always wanted to know how to program a website, you have come to the right place.In this simple example which consists of three files:HTML CSS and Javascript I explain to you very simply how a website is built.After you download the files and open them in any code editor such as visual studio code,a simple shopping list appears in front of you.Have fun experimenting :)

 ## How to install de Shopping list: